 The coolest part?
 Sephora personalizes the experience.

 When launched, the app asks you to take a short quiz so it can better personalize product recommendations.
 This means that customers don’t have to waste time going through products that aren’t relevant to their needs.

 Key Takeaways: Pay attention to what your customers need.

 It’s not always as simple as finding the right size or store location.
-Instead, try thinking of the customer questions you receive the most, and how you can build the answers into your Chatbot experience.
+Instead, try thinking of the customer questions you receive the most, and how you can build the answers into your experience.

-As for retail, a chatbot example should offer the following basic capabilities:
+As for retail, a good example should offer the following basic capabilities: